Roamler/roamler.imageViewer/README.md

 ## Dependencies
 There is only one dependency, which is for Android.
 You'll need [TiTouchImageView](https://github.com/iotashan/TiTouchImageView) to get this to work.
 Just download that module and add it to your app.

+## Installation

+To install this widget, unzip the latest version in the `app/widget` directory (create the widget directory if it doesn't exist) and then add the widget to `config.json` file.

+    "dependencies": {
+        "roamler.imageViewer": "1.0"
+    }

 ## Implementation

 The implementation is really simple.
 You basically only need one line of code in your controller